P&F Blog

 The Six Men in the Photo

-For decades the names of the six flag raisers were a matter of dispute and bad record-keeping.
-The Marine Corps officially settled the roster in 1947, then revised the identification of two men in 2016 and a third in 2019 after deep photo analysis by historians.
-The current confirmed list is below.
+For decades the roster was a matter of dispute and bad record-keeping.
+The Marine Corps settled it in 1947, then revised two identifications in 2016 and a third in 2019 after deep photo analysis.
+The confirmed list:

 The Real Cost of Iwo Jima

 The flag went up on day five.
-The battle had 31 days left to run.
-American forces would not officially declare Iwo Jima secured until March 26, 1945.
-The numbers from those 36 days are still hard to read.
+The island was not declared secure until March 26, 1945, and the numbers are still hard to read.

-Admiral Chester Nimitz wrote his famous tribute about the Marines on Iwo Jima a few days into the fighting.
-The line carved on the memorial reads: "Uncommon valor was a common virtue."
-It is one of the few times in American military history that a single sentence does the men justice.
+Admiral Chester Nimitz wrote the line now carved on the memorial: "Uncommon valor was a common virtue."
+It is one of the few times a single sentence does the men justice.

 The Memorial, the Bond Drive, and the Aftermath